Things You'll Need

 Red plush craft fur or velvet triangle, 13 inches long by 22 inches wide

 White plush craft fur rectangle, 22 inches long by 4 inches wide

 White craft pom-pom, large, 3/4 inch in diameter

 Glue gun and glue sticks

-St. Nicholas, Kris Kringle, Father Christmas and Santa Claus: That jolly old man has a plethora of names.
+St. Nicholas, Kris Kringle, Father Christmas and Santa Claus: That jolly old elf has quite a vast collection of names.
 Regardless of the name he goes by in your house, his red-and-white hat has become synonymous with the Christmas season.
-Making a Santa hat for holiday festivities is an easy project requiring moderate sewing-machine skills.
+Making a Santa hat craft for holiday festivities is an easy project requiring moderate sewing-machine skills.
 You can create this Santa hat in about a half-hour at home with your sewing machine.
-Use the pattern provided and enlarge it on your computer, or use a triangle according to the listed measurements to make your Santa hat.
+Use a triangle according to the listed measurements to make your Santa hat.

 Spread the red craft fur triangle flat on a table with the plush fur side facing the table and the underside of the fabric facing you.

 Step 2: Position the White Craft Fur Strip

 Place the strip of white craft fur with the underside facing you on top of the bottom edge of the red craft fur triangle.
 The white fur should touch the underside of the red fur fabric, with the red fur touching the table so that you are looking at the underside of the red and the white craft fur.
 Align the bottom edge of the white craft fur with the bottom edge of the red craft fur, and pin.

 Step 3: Sew the White Fur to the Red Fur